acerock/CppToCSharpTools/readme.md

     c) .h file with full inline implementation (no implementation in .cpp file)
 3. One or more .cpp files containing the member function implementations (prefixed with ClassName::)
 4. Classes where all members are static should be declared as static in .cs equalent.
+6. Comments should be persisted as is for their consecutive type of member definition.
+7. Pragma region and endregion should be persisted from .cpp file to the .cs file.
+Pragma region in .h files should be turned into comments and persisted as such.

 When we construct the C# files we have the following rules:
 1. .h file defines the member variables and their access modifiers (private, protected, public)